drunkard/ceph-readable-doc/html/_sources/dev/continuous-integration.rst.txt

 ref
     a unique id of a given version of a set packages.
 This id is used to reference the set packages under the ``<project>/<branch>``.
-It is a good practice to version the packaging recipes, like the ``debian`` directory for building deb packages and the ``spec`` for building rpm packages, and use ths sha1 of the packaging receipe for the ``ref``.
-But you could also the a random string for ``ref``, like the tag name of the built source tree.
+It is a good practice to version the packaging recipes, like the ``debian`` directory for building DEB packages and the ``spec`` for building RPM packages, and use the SHA1 of the packaging recipe for the ``ref``.
+But you could also use a random string for ``ref``, like the tag name of the built source tree.

 distro